Gen711/Fall18/trimming.md

 --

-During this lab, we will acquaint ourselves with the the software packages FastQC and JellyFish.
+During this lab, we will acquaint ourselves with the the software packages FastQP.
+You will use a m1.large machine.
 Your objectives are: